AmrEldib/agol-schemas/README.md

 - These schemas are one file for each schema.
 Each file includes the schema and a Definitions section that include all the other schemas that the main schema depend on.
 - This includes [faker.js](https://github.com/Marak/faker.js), and [chance.js](https://github.com/victorquinn/chancejs) info.

+For a list of all schemas list in the [ArcGIS REST API](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/), see [coverage](/docs/coverage.md).
-A list of all schemas and their descriptions is in the [schemas doc file](/doc/schemas.md).
+A list of schemas included in this library and their descriptions is in the [schemas doc file](/docs/schemas.md).
 For documentation of code files, read the doc for each file in the [doc folder](/docs/).